ai4life-opencalls/oc_1_project_3/README.md

 5. (soon)

-###
+### 4 - Process images and quantification

+1. Open and run `scripts/4_process_folder_with_classifier.ijm`.
+2. If you want to exclude masks from the analysis, check `Exclude masks` and choose the folder containing the masks.

 AI4Life has received funding from the European Union’s Horizon Europe research and innovation programme under grant agreement number 101057970.
 Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Research Council Executive Agency.
 Neither the European Union nor the granting authority can be held responsible for them.